 Pancreatic Cancer – Why I support their campaigns

 Personally speaking, as a healthcare advocate online, I do support many cancer awareness campaigns, I think this is important to get similar help coming the other way (this frequently works for me).
-However, I very much suspect, other than Neuroendocrine Cancer, my biggest support area online is for Pancreatic Cancer.
+However, I very much suspect, other than Neuroendocrine Cancer, my biggest support area online is for Pancreatic Cancer and other “less survivable” cancers.
 I’m drawn by their excellent campaigns where they focus on key messages of prognostics for what is essentially a silent disease (in many ways the same issue with Neuroendocrine Cancer) and they make these more compelling by focusing on people rather than gimmicks.
 The prognostics can be upsetting reading as they are quite shocking figures which have not changed much in the past 40 years, a key sign that more must be done for this awful disease.
 I frequently share this symptom graphic below because it might save a life and I ask that you do too.

 Cancer is a growth industry …literally!
 More people are being diagnosed than ever before.
 Fortunately, more people are surviving than ever before.
 This is against a backdrop of better awareness, better screening in the big population cancers, and to a certain extent better diagnostic tools, all of which is leading to earlier diagnosis.

 According to the latest SEER database figures for Neuroendocrine Cancer, one reason for the 7 fold increase in incidence rates since the 1970s is all of those things above including better diagnostics.
 This has led to a revised set of epidemiological information in many countries that have made the effort to accurately update their cancer registries and there are consistent reports of incidence rates way beyond the recognised rare thresholds.
 Another piece of good news is that the increase in NET incidence is also due to earlier diagnosis.
 To sum that up – NETs is also a growth industry.